Dolzodmaa/GuardCellSegmentation/README.md

 Stomata segmentation is a tool for segmenting all guard cells in 3D volumetric images.
 The pipeline uses a patch-wise, attention gated, 3D U-Net like architecture with weighted combination of Dice and Focal Loss functions as a segmentation tool.
 The resulting output from the segmentation model is then post-processed to refine the result and separate each instance of guard cell.

 ## Install dependencies

  ```bash
  pip3 install -r requirements.txt
  ```
+ ## Model Checkpoints
+ Model checkpoints can be downloaded at https://data.mendeley.com/datasets/2dvtw8cyhx/draft?a=6673d3a7-fd16-49c0-bad2-f790c8cddb16

  ## Run a segmentation inference on a test image